TranLuan2907/student-management/README.md

 -Using some basic core of Java programming language such as :

-Do/while loop.
+->Do/while loop.

-Enhanced switch case.
+->Enhanced switch case.

-Method operations.
+->Method operations.

-Inheritance.
+->Inheritance.

-Abstract methods.
+->Abstract methods.